 Question 2.1 (10 marks)

-Outline (list and elaborate) the most likely psychiatric and psychosocial factors that could contribute to Stephen’s presentation and discuss how each factor might potentially be managed.
+Outline (list and justify) of ) the most likely psychiatric and psychosocial factors that could contribute to Stephen’s presentation and their management

 For answers below, 1 mark for the factor itself, and up to 2 marks for the management.

-A Psychiatric factor: A relapse of Stephen’s substance use, causing him to behave uncharacteristically (due to intoxication or withdrawal or because it's precipitated a relapse of psychosis).
+Psychiatric factor: A relapse of Stephen’s substance use, causing him to behave uncharacteristically (due to intoxication or withdrawal or because it's precipitated a relapse of psychosis).
 His substance use might also lead him to commit crime to fund this.

 How this could be managed: A motivational interviewing approach towards his substance use.
 Offer support for detoxification if required (e.g. a supervised setting for drug withdrawal or the use of medications to aid withdrawal symptoms).
 Consider referral to a specialised alcohol and drug service. [worth 3]

-B Psychiatric factor: A psychotic relapse, possibly in the context of medication non-compliance, maybe exacerbated by psychosocial stressors or resumption of substance use.
+Psychiatric factor: A psychotic relapse, possibly in the context of medication non-compliance, maybe exacerbated by psychosocial stressors or resumption of substance use.

 How this could be managed: Assess medication compliance with Stephen and by collateral from others.
 Ensure poor compliance isn't due to adverse effects.
 Get blood levels of antipsychotic medications if practicable.
 Assess his psychotic symptoms and risks.
 Consider whether admission is needed and whether if so, whether compulsory.
 Options also include closer supervision of oral medication or a switch to depot antipsychotic.
 Consider clozapine if psychosis is treatment resistant.
 Consider psychological treatment for residual positive symptoms. [worth 3]

-C Psychosocial factor: Conflict or problems with flatmates or supported accommodation staff leading Stephen to avoid his accommodation and to become stressed.
+Psychosocial factor: Conflict or problems with flatmates or supported accommodation staff leading Stephen to avoid his accommodation and to become stressed.

 How this could be managed: Assess how much support NGO staff are providing, and whether this could be increased.
 Support and liaise with NGO staff to try to help resolve any conflicts and explore other reasons for decline [worth 3]

-D Psychosocial factor: Criminal activity related to poverty and/or his antisocial personality traits.
+Psychosocial factor: Criminal activity related to poverty and/or his antisocial personality traits.
 How this could be managed: Clarify the contribution of Stephen’s mental illness to his offending, including a careful mental state examination.
 Liaise with law enforcement around how best to manage Stephen’s behaviour.
 Consider requesting an opinion from a forensic psychiatrist. [worth 3]

 Up to a maximum of 10 marks in total